When Stockholm began taxing vehicles to reduce traffic in the city center, the number of vehicles jamming its streets fell by at least 20 percent.

 As the researchers point out, such a reduction could have a huge impact in places such as the Bronx, the New York City borough crisscrossed by some of the most congested highways in the United States, including almost daily bumper-to-bumper traffic from the George Washington Bridge crossing.
 The borough also has a high incidence of asthma among children, the study says.

-But no one’s holding their breath.
+But no one’s holding his breath.
 The idea of charging drivers more to enter the city at peak periods has been proposed and rejected many times, including an unsuccessful attempt in 2008 led by New York City Mayor Michael R. Bloomberg.
 On Tuesday, the Associated Press reported that the outlook for congestion tolling in New York appears poor again.

 The new study, a working paper for the National Bureau of Economic Research, can be found here.